Why does IBD cause bloating? And what can I do about it?

 - Whole grains and starches, like wheat bran, corn, and potatoes

 - Lactose-containing dairy products, like milk, some cheeses, and ice cream

 - Certain fruits and vegetables, like apples, cabbage, and broccoli

-According to Dr. Raj, other non-medical ways to prevent gas formation and reduce bloat include:
+Other ways to prevent gas and reduce bloat include:

 - Eat smaller meals and chew slowly

 All these actions can result in swallowing excess air, which can worsen bloating.
 In addition to dietary interventions, a GI Behavioral Health provider may recommend the following strategies to reduce bloating as a symptom of inflammatory bowel disease:

 - Belly breathing

 - Stress management techniques

 When to call your GI provider about bloating: